QuantEcon/lecture-source-jl/rst_files/more_julia/testing.rst

     ] st

-For more on the package mode, see the :doc:`tools and editors <tools_editors>` lecture
+For more on the package mode, see the :doc:`tools and editors <../more_julia/tools_editors>` lecture

 Using the Package Manager
 --------------------------------